 A perfect par 3 to finish the day.
 With a tee bordering the Rappahannock River and the clubhouse as your backdrop, the view is one to enjoy.
 With a mid-iron in hand distance control is key for this up-hill shot to a well-guarded green.
 This hole gives you a good chance to finish the front nine with a birdie.

-Let the fun begin!
-The front nine at Fauquier Springs offers many make-or-break moments and number 1 is a perfect example.
+Let fun continue!
+The back nine at Fauquier Springs offers many make-or-break moments and number 10 is a perfect example.
 The elevated tee that sits right next to the clubhouse patio asks players to choose, distance or accuracy?
 Playing it short will give you the best lie on the flat area of the fairway, leaving you with a mid-iron to the elevated, well-contoured green.
 Going long off the tee is an option but it requires a left to right ball flight to get benefit from the choice.
 Natural waste area bordering the left side of the fairway.
 With just a short wedge it you hand you will be able to ensure that you can carry the large bunkers the guard the front of the green.
 Once on the green, the read can be very difficult, par here is never going to hurt.

 Another par 3 of the round and it’s one of the nicest views on the entire course.
 The elevated tee box overlooks the short-game practice facility and gives you a grand view of three other holes along with the pond that sits low right of the green.
 Club selection and wind play a major role in club choice for this shot.
 A large sod hill borders the left side of the green which can be used to push errant shots back towards the green.
 Be sure to miss left as the right side of the green is sloped toward the pond.
 Marked as the easiest hole on the course, it can show its teeth quickly if you’re not on the green in one.